ryancoffee/CookieSimSlim/README.md

 # Addendum for paper on A Hybrid Neural Architecture : Online Attosecnd X-ray Characterization
-Create conda environment according to the conda_env.yml file.
+Create conda environment according to the requirements.txt.
 Follow steps in s3df_run_script.sh and s3df_run_script_singleEnergy.sh for code operation.
 See the supplementary material for the paper for more information on run options.